Self-paced

 X_test_sel.to_csv("/workspaces/machine-learning-content/assets/clean_titanic_test.csv", index=False)

-Feature selection, like model training in general, should be performed only on the training data set and not on the whole.
+Feature selection, like model training in general, should be performed only on the training data set and not on the whole set.
 If we were to perform it on the entire set, we could introduce a bias known as data leakage, which occurs when information from the test set is used to make decisions during training, which can lead to an overly optimistic estimate of model performance.

 In this case, using Chi-square feature selection, the most important features are Pclass, Sex, Parch, Fare and Embarked.